Lubbock Power and Light Transition: Spring 2025

 A regulated energy market gives the customer no control.
 Instead, the electricity provider is chosen by the local government.
 Since citizens in those areas don’t have a choice over the rate they pay, there is no electric competition among retail electric providers (REP).

 What do we mean by competition?
 Well, competition is the most important aspect of energy deregulation.
 As with most markets, prices will decrease if different companies are pushing to gain customers.
 This leads to lower electricity bills.
 Though deregulation benefits the customer in theory, around 20% of Texas is still regulated.
-Lubbock is one of those cities, but not for much longer.
+Lubbock has recently transitioned from being regulated to competitive.

 Lubbock Deregulation & History of Lubbock Power and Light